callmetango/sonic/README.md

 ### End user

 Please contact the support channels of your Linux distribution for user support.
-The Sonic DE development team does not provide end user support.
+The SonicDE development team does not provide end user support.

 ## Reporting bugs

-Please use [Sonic De's issue tracker](https://github.com/Sonic-DE/sonic/issues) and report your issue.
+Please use [SonicDE's issue tracker](https://github.com/Sonic-DE/sonic/issues) and report your issue.